Embed YouTube videos on your WordPress website can immensely improve your viewers’ experience.

 We can use this method on pages, posts, products, or any other custom post types when using the text editor (it will not work in the visual tab).

-On the embed screen, you’ll have three options that you didn’t have when using the simple URL link.
+You’ll have three options on the embed screen that you didn’t have when using the simple URL link.

 - Start time – Chose the starting time of the video or leave unchecked to start from the beginning.